StormDragon-64/Create-Components-and-Additions/README.md

 - A cogwheel sequenced assembly recipe, with its own incomplete cogwheel item to go with it
 - Other recipes made for better compat between mods
+- Adjustable chain gearshift

 Done, but could have better functionality I don't know how to code yet: (pull request pls 👉👈🥺)
 - **Inverted clutch and gearshift:** works as an inverted clutch and gearshift and has textures, but right now it uses a recipe to convert between inverted and not inverted.
 I want to be able to wrench and right click, shift right click with a redstone torch, or wrench and scroll (Think of how you can change between clockwise and counter-clockwise on a windmill) on the block to switch modes.

+Work in progress:

-- **Brass gearbox and brass chain drive:** also works and also has textures, but no functionality difference between andesite versions.
+- **Brass gearbox and brass chain drive:** works and has textures, but no functionality difference between andesite versions.
   **Brass Gearbox:** should be able to block off sides with brass casing
   **Brass Chain Drive:** should be able to connect in more than 1 direction

-Working in progress:

-- **Adjustable Brass Chain Gearshift:** self-explanatory, just to better match brass chain drives.
-No extra functionality.

 Planned: